Language: EN

 Variadic Parameters

-Variadic parameters allow passing a variable number of arguments to a function using the params keyword.
-Only one params parameter can be present and it must be the last in the parameter list.
+Variadic parameters allow you to pass a variable number of arguments to a function using the params keyword.
+You can only have one params parameter, and it must be the last in the parameter list.

 public void PrintNumbers(params int[] numbers)